conda/constructor/README.md

 ## Description:

-constructor is a tool which allows constructing an installer for a collection of conda packages.
-Basically, it creates an Anaconda-like installer consisting of conda packages.
-This tool was previously proprietary and known as `cas-installer`.
+Constructor is a tool which allows constructing an installer for a collection of conda packages.
+It solves needed packages using user-provided specifications, and bundles those packages.
+It can currently create 3 kinds of installers, which are best thought of as delivery vehicles for the bundled packages.
+There are shell installers, MacOS .pkg installers, and Windows .exe installers.
+Each of these will create an environment on the end user's system that contains the specs you provided, along with any necessary dependencies.
+These installers are similar to the Anaconda and Miniconda installers, and indeed constructor is used to create those installers.

 ## Installation: